Pokémon Gold and Silver/Unused Graphics

 Tileset 02

-• Odd grass blocks (20 and 24).
-Weirdly enough, block ID 20 has wall collision in the bottom right corner, and ID 24 in the upper right one.
+- Solid grass blocks (20 and 24).
+Block ID 20 has wall collision in its bottom right corner, and ID 24 in its upper right one.
+Those are leftovers from an earlier Radio Tower design, with these blocks originally featuring parts of the sideways satelite dish.

 Tileset 03